AdobeDocs/app-builder/guides/security_overview.md

 ## Summary

-Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) provide an out-of-the-box support for developers to implement secure Adobe-native applications that deploy into Project Firefly Serverless infrastructure and integrate with Adobe Product APIs.
+Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) provide out-of-the-box support for developers to implement secure Adobe-native applications that deploy into Project Firefly serverless infrastructure and integrate with Adobe Product APIs.

-Developers are able to build serverless processes and user-context aware applications with a minimal knowledge of Adobe's authentication and authorization mechanisms for the Enterprise and without having to worry about  other key concepts such as tenant isolation.
+Developers are able to build serverless processes and user-context aware applications with minimal knowledge of Adobe's authentication and authorization mechanisms for the Enterprise while not having to worry about other key concepts such as tenant isolation.